-Are you looking for more information on an insurance sales career with People Helping People (PHP)?
+Are you looking for more information on an insurance sales career with the People Helping People Agency (PHP)?

-Has a PHP recruiter described his opinion of the company, but you’d like to do your own due diligence?
+Has a People Helping People Agency recruiter described his opinion of the company, but you’d like to do your own due diligence?

-Perhaps you’re skeptical.
-You may wonder if PHP is a multi-level marketing company, and wonder if it’s legit.
+You may wonder if PHP is a scam or pyramid scheme, and wonder if it’s legit.

-If this describes you, then you have found the right article!
+If you’re looking for the truth about the People Helping People Agency, then you have found the right article!

 So let’s begin.